-Send this flyer about The Heart of ICWA videos to organizations, networks, and other people you think should hear the message that Native children and families should stay together.
+Send this flyer about The Heart of ICWA videos to organizations, networks, and other people you think should hear the message that ICWA is an important protection for Native children and families.

 Contact your legislators to share The Heart of ICWA videos and NICWA's other educational publications.